ArduPilot/ardupilot_wiki/common/source/docs/common-pozyx.rst

 Ground Testing
 ==============

-- Connect the Flight Controller to a ground station.
+- Connect the Autopilot to a ground station.
 You may need to connect the Lipo battery as well because some computers are unable to provide enough power through their USB port for the combined Pixhawk+Pozyx+Uno.
 - Press the UNO's white or red reset button which can be found next to the USB port (see image above)
 - After about 1 minute the vehicle's position should jump to the lattitude, longitude you input during the configuration step (above).
 If it does not, connect a USB cable to the UNO's USB port and open the Arduino IDE's serial monitor and look for errors.
 - Check that the vehicle's position is relatively stable (i.e. moving around less than one meter)